GithubMuler/zemen-eyeglass/README.md

-this project is developed using node js and ejs. this app is deployed heroku and you ca click here to see further.[click me](https://zemen-eyeglass.herokuapp.com/)
+this project is developed using node js and ejs. this app is deployed on heroku and you can click here to see further.[click me](https://zemen-eyeglass.herokuapp.com/)